 This quick and easy one-pot Chicken Stew is made with chicken, potatoes, and carrots simmered in a deliciously seasoned broth and garnished with fresh herbs.
-Enjoy with crusty bread for a savory and comforting meal!
+Enjoy with crusty bread for a savory comfort meal!

 Table of contents

-Chicken stew is super easy, done in one pot and ready to serve in under an hour for healthy dinner ideas.
+Chicken stew is super easy, done in one pot and ready to serve in under an hour.
 The infused flavours of herbs and spices create a winning taste combination and the red pepper flakes are an added kick!
 It’s everything you need to get you through cold days.

 Why Make Chicken Stew Recipe?

 - Comforting: Soothing herbs and spices with a little heat- there is a reason chicken soup is good for the soul!

 - Easy: Basic pantry ingredients with minimal effort gets you maximum flavour.

 - One pot stew: Less kitchen mess equals less clean up and more time to be cozy in your PJs.

 - Delicious: Loads of tender chicken breasts, chunky potatoes, and a flavorful broth make this one of the tastiest stews you’ll ever try!

 - Healthy: Loaded with vitamins, minerals, protein, and antioxidants all while remaining low in sodium.